RiverMichael/CA-RainyDays/README.md

 ## Description

-The assignment was to build a responsive website using html and css based on the design we made in the course Design1.
+The assignment was to build a responsive website using html and css based on the prototype we made in the course Design1.
-Link to the design: https://www.figma.com/file/jQUUUyH8iHJmAXO375aD4N/RainyDays
+Link to the prototype: https://www.figma.com/file/jQUUUyH8iHJmAXO375aD4N/RainyDays

 ### Changes made from prototype to finished website